cybex-gmbh/transmorpher/README.md

 #### Generic workers

+> [!IMPORTANT]
+> To run workers, you should use the provided `php artisan transmorpher:queue-work` command.
+> The command will validate your config and make sure the worker is running with the correct settings.

 Client notifications will be pushed onto the queue configured by `TRANSMORPHER_CLIENT_NOTIFICATIONS_QUEUE` (default: `client-notifications`).
 You must set up 1 worker for this queue.